Oldandcranky/ESXiRansomware/README.md

 # ESXiRansomware Demo

-A safe, educational demonstration script that simulates ransomware behavior on VMware Photon OS and other minimal Linux environments.
+A safe, educational demonstration script that simulates ransomware behavior on VMware ESXi and other Linux environments.

 The script generates random, human-readable test files, encrypts them with AES-256-CBC, deletes the originals, and (in real runs) drops a ransom note.
 By default, it runs in **dry-run mode** to preview actions without making changes.